ftan24269/ftan24269/_posts/2014-3-3-Hello-World.md

 title: You are up and running!
 ---

-Next you can update your site's name, avatar and other options using the _config.yml file in the root of your repository (shown below).
+Next you can update your site's name, avatar and other options using the _config.yml file in the root of your repository (as shown below).

 ![_config.yml]({{ site.baseurl }}/images/config.png)